bkaewell/self-driving-car/P2-traffic-sign-classifier/project_writeup.md

 ### Exploratory Visualization

-Before I start building my deep learning network, here is an exploratory visualization of the data set that I used from the [German Traffic Sign Recognition Benchmark](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+Before I start building my deep learning neural network, here is an exploratory visualization of the data set that I used from the [German Traffic Sign Recognition Benchmark website](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 The figure below is a histogram illustrating an uneven distribution in the data set.
 There are many peaks and valleys that form majority and minority classes.
-I believe a solid starting point to balance out the training data set would be to up-sample the minority classes by randomly duplicating observations.
-This would reinforce the minority classes' signal while reducing potential bias in the model to the majority classes.
-This could be an area of improvement for preprocessing the original data.
+I believe an area of improvement would be to balance out the training data set by up-sampling the minority classes.
+One approach is randomly duplicating observations.
+This would reinforce the minority classes' signal while reducing potential bias in the model towards the majority classes.

 ![alt text][image1]